japalbornoz/NOC-Mini-Project-01-Monitoring-Incident-Workflow/incidents/incident-02-interface-down.md

 - R1 remained operational and reachable
 - DSW1 management SVI (10.10.10.2) became unreachable
 - End devices (PC1, SRV1) behind DSW1 were not reachable from the monitoring host
-- Traffic between R1 and VLAN 10 segment was interrupted
+- Connectivity between R1 and the downstream VLAN 10 segment was interrupted

 ---